 It might not be what anyone expected, Bailey included, but the point of this story, and his story, is that it’s all good.
 He’s there by choice, helping coach a team that includes his oldest daughter, but open to the idea of staying beyond her career and proving his heart is in the soul of basketball rather than personal wealth or prestige.

-Bailey will be honored at the Pacers’ game against Boston at Bankers Life Fieldhouse on Thursday in the next Hickory Night celebration honoring Indiana’s basketball heritage.
-It would require a lot of head-scratching to come up with someone who better represents that tradition, at least the rural version of it, better than he does.
+It would require a lot of head-scratching to come up with someone who better represents the tradition of Indiana basketball, at least the rural version of it, better than Bailey does.

 From the perspective of a middle-aged man – he turned 45 in October – he can look back on his unique career with pride and few regrets.
 But his most impressive accomplishment could very well be his sanity.
 While everyone around him seemed to lose theirs during his high school and college careers, he has remained grounded, never straying far from reality.